aiops/docs/docs/get_started/README.md

 # Overview

-`Logsight.ai` is the next generation of proactive troubleshooting platforms which rely on Deep Learning and AI-powered Log Analytics to discovery log data insights.
+`Logsight.ai` is the next generation of proactive troubleshooting [AIOps](https://en.wikipedia.org/wiki/Artificial_Intelligence_for_IT_Operations) platforms which rely on Deep Learning and AI-powered Log Analytics to discovery log data insights.
+Our platform delivers an observability and troubleshooting platform for modern enterprise engineering teams, helping them to proactively discover emerging failure, solve issues more quickly.

 ## Operating workflow